tc39/notes/meetings/2019-01/jan-31.md

 JRL: new.initialize is a required step to prevent abusing the constructor override return.
 If we don't have this, and I have code that I want to attach private state to some foreign object, then I have to make a base class that returns something so that child classes can use it as it's `this` and attach it's private state to.
 The whole point of private state is that it is better than weak map.
 Without this, we having devs use this clunky solution to get the same affect.

-EF: So there is no way to do return override in a subclass constructor?
+EFT: So there is no way to do return override in a subclass constructor?

 (out of time; EF and DE continue discussing)